danielfeitopin/mqtwister/README.md

 ❓ For support, please refer to the [SUPPORT] file for details on how to get help with this project.

-📜 Please make sure to review the [CONTRIBUTING] guidelines before getting started.
+📜 Please make sure to review the [CONTRIBUTING] guidelines and the [GOVERNANCE] document before getting started.

 ✅ By participating in this project, you agree to abide by our [Code of Conduct].